 Other gems to be found in the trade show are the stalls of defense contractor Lockheed Martin and surveillance superstars the CIA and Tencent.
 Foursquare, a company Wired.com describes as a “location-data giant” is also featuring at SXSW, to test Hypertrending, a piece of tracking software that can show in real time where clusters of people are located by using their phone information.
 Company co-founder Dennis Crowley said the purpose of the test was to gauge user reaction:

 “I don’t know how people will react to seeing a heat map in real time of where all the phones are.
 I can imagine some people would be like, ‘That’s the coolest thing!’
 And I can imagine some people would be like, ‘That’s the creepiest thing!’ … I want to get a read on how people feel about that in general.
 Are they into this?
 Are they curious?
 Do they want to see what’s next?
 Or are they like, ‘Hell no. They need to step away from this’?”

 Good question, Crowley.

 Over the past decade, what has been more hip than Facebook?
 What is cooler than Snapchat?
 Young professionals in Sweden are holding parties to get microchipped – one laughing partier declared “I want to be part of the future,” when she was implanted.
 New things naturally attract open, curious people and surveillance is being marketed to those most likely to make it trendy.
-But, as we have seen with social media data collection, the drawbacks of a trend may not be felt until it is too late.We value your comments!
-Please weigh in on our comment section below.
+But, as we have seen with social media data collection, the drawbacks of a trend may not be felt until it is too late.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com